Prestwich tram stop

 Prestwich is a tram stop in the town of Prestwich, Greater Manchester, England.
 It is on the Bury Line of Greater Manchester's light rail Metrolink system.

 History

 The stop was originally Prestwich railway station, which was along the Manchester to Bury heavy rail line, completed by the Lancashire & Yorkshire Railway, in 1879 and opened on 1 September.
 The line was converted from steam to electric power as from 17 April 1916, using the third rail system.
 The station closed on 17 August 1991 to allow conversion of the route to the Metrolink system using overhead power lines, reopening on 6 April 1992.

-The station forms part of Ticketing Zone 3.
-It is located off Rectory Lane a walkway connects the station to the Longfield Suite Precinct and Bury New Road (A56).
+The station forms part of Zone 3.
+It is located off Rectory Lane.
+A walkway connects the station to the Longfield Suite Precinct and Bury New Road (A56).

 Services

 Services mostly run every 12 minutes on 2 routes, forming a 6-minute service between Bury and Manchester at peak times.